mSnehithReddy/Sorting-Algorithms-Visualizer/README.md

 # Sorting-Algorithms-Visualizer
-A webpage which visualize 6 different Algorithms.
+A webpage which visualizes 6 different Algorithms.